Is The Cell Membrane In A Plant Or Animal Cell

 At its core, the cell membrane is a double layer of phospholipid molecules.
 Each phospholipid has a hydrophilic (water-attracting) head and two hydrophobic (water-repelling) tails.
 These molecules arrange themselves so that the hydrophobic tails face inward, shielded from the aqueous environment inside and outside the cell, while the hydrophilic heads face outward, interacting with the water-based solutions.

 Embedded within this lipid bilayer are various proteins, including integral proteins that span the entire membrane and peripheral proteins that are attached to the surface.
-These proteins perform a variety of functions, such as transporting molecules across the membrane, acting as receptors for signaling molecules, and providing structural support.
+Still, these proteins perform a variety of functions, such as transporting molecules across the membrane, acting as receptors for signaling molecules, and providing structural support.
 Carbohydrates, often attached to proteins (forming glycoproteins) or lipids (forming glycolipids), are found on the outer surface of the cell membrane and play a role in cell recognition and signaling.

 Scientific Foundations